Theoretical analysis and numerical solution to a vector equation $Ax-\|x\|_1x=b$: Numerical treatment

-In this section, we show that Newton iteration can be applied to compute the solution of equation \eqref{eq:equation1}.
-In particular, we show that Newton iteration can be used to find a solution of equation $g(\mu)=f(\mu)-\mu=0$, where $f(\mu )=\|(A-\mu I)^{-1}b\|_1$.
+In this section, we show that the Newton's iteration can be applied to compute the solution of equation \eqref{eq:equation1}.
+In particular, we show that the Newton's iteration can be used to find a solution of equation $g(\mu)=f(\mu)-\mu=0$, where $f(\mu )=\|(A-\mu I)^{-1}b\|_1$.